drake7707/music-player-v2/README.md

 The front end is made with Typescript and Vue as template engine.
 The backend is using dotnetcore with an sqlite database.

+## Usage

+Change the appsettings.json to point to the correct directories.
+2 database files are created, one for the metadata, another specifically for the cover images.
+The 3rd path you point to the actual directory containing the mp3 files.
+For setting up the Last FM integration, look at the Lpfm.LastFmScrobbler documentation.

 ## Screenshots

 ![](https://i.imgur.com/07AoCly.png)